 We process information about you that you give us when you make a flight or holiday booking with us or purchase any other product or service from us, such as your name, date of birth, billing and home addresses, booking reference, email address, telephone number and payment card details.
 You may also create a user name and password if you choose to create a myJet2 profile.
 Where necessary we will also collect your passport and other travel authorisation documents such as visas.
 When you visit our websites we also automatically receive your IP address which is a unique identifier for your computer or other device you are using to access our site.

-You may provide us with limited details about other people (e.g. where you make a travel or holiday booking on behalf of a group).
+You may provide us with limited details about other people (e.g. where you make a travel or holiday booking on behalf of a group or where you provide us with the name and contact details of a third party who we may contact in an emergency).
 Where you provide the details of other individuals you should ensure you are have their permission to do so.
 Please tell these people to read this policy if they want to find out more about our data protection practices.

 A more detailed description of the information we process about you can be found below.